sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - I wrote all that up in a long email to Darren with pictures.
 Definitely CC Chazz and Maged.
 - did some code reviews
 - ON-1657 performed Cicero US import, with shapefiles
-- ON-1620 PR was just created for adding Senate Dem/Rep and House Dem/Rep
+- ON-1620 PR was just created for adding Senate Dem/Rep and House Dem/Rep (senate groups and house groups)

 **Today I plan to**
 - [ ] Do the toggle ticket next